Elizabeth of Luxembourg: Regency and throne claims

 At the death of her husband, she took control of Hungary as regent.
 She was pregnant, and she was convinced the child was a son.
 She prepared for the election of the next monarch of Hungary and formed a political party of followers.
 Among her followers were her mother's Cilli relatives, represented by Ulrich II, Count of Cilli, the greatest fief holder in Hungary, the Szécsis, the Garays and the cities, and appointed followers to the posts of arch bishop and governor of the royal castle.

-By 1440, Elisabeth was the de facto ruling monarch of Hungary, and her orders were respected and carried out though she had not yet been elected by the council and confirmed as such.
+By 1440, Elisabeth was the de facto ruling monarch of Hungary, and her orders were respected and carried out, though she had not yet been elected by the council and confirmed as such.
 On 1 January 1440, the Hungarian council gathered to elect a monarch.
-Its decision was that because of the threats from the Ottoman Empire, Elisabeth could not be elected as monarch since a warlord and a military leader was needed.
+Its decision was that because of the threats from the Ottoman Empire, Elisabeth could not be elected as monarch, since a warlord and a military leader were needed.
 There were also suggestions that Elisabeth should marry the male elected to be monarch.
 In the end, Vladislaus of Poland was elected King of Hungary.

-Elisabeth officially accepted the decision, but shortly afterward, she left Buda with her followers.
+Elisabeth officially accepted the decision, but shortly afterwards, she left Buda with her followers.
 On 15 May, she had her son crowned King of Hungary in Székesfehérvár with the Holy Crown stolen by Helene Kottannerin from the castle of Visegrád.
-On 17 July Vladislaus of Poland was crowned King of Hungary in Székesfehérvár without the Holy Crown.
-Northern Hungary supported Elisabeth, and she attacked Buda with an army led by John Jiskra but was defeated.
+On 17 July, Władysław III of Poland was crowned King of Hungary in Székesfehérvár without the Holy Crown.
+Northern Hungary supported Elisabeth, and she attacked Buda with an army led by John Jiskra of Brandýs, but was defeated.
 Elisabeth left her two younger children in the care of Emperor Frederick III and financed the civil war in Austria.
-Near the end of civil war, Elizabeth consolidated her power and won most battles.
+Near the end of the Civil War, Elizabeth consolidated her power and won most battles.
 She personally led her troops in battles and encouraged her people.
 In 1442, a negotiation was issued by Cardinal Cesarini in Győr.
-Elisabeth and Vladislaus met and exchanged gifts.
-Vladislaus gave Elisabeth fur.
-Shortly afterward, Elisabeth died.
+Elisabeth and Władysław met and exchanged gifts.
+Władysław gave Elisabeth fur.
+Shortly afterwards, Elisabeth died.
 She was rumoured to have been poisoned.

-Her only son Ladislas V the Posthumous of Austria, king of Bohemia and Hungary (born 1440) died without issue, which left the remaining kingdoms of the family to be succeeded by elected rulers.
+Her only son Ladislaus Posthumus (born 1440) died without issue, which left the remaining kingdoms of the family to be succeeded by elected rulers.

-Her daughters Anna, Duchess of Thuringia (1432–1462), and Elisabeth, Queen of Poland (1437–1505), continued the family which afterwards regained some of these kingdoms.
+Her daughters Anne of Luxembourg (1432–1462), and Elizabeth of Austria (1436–1505), continued the family which afterwards regained some of these kingdoms.